13th-2016

 Grade: B+

-Hot on the heels of her successful feature film Selma (2014), director Ava DuVernay follows up with another race relations piece, this time with an informative documentary entitled 13th, after the Thirteenth Amendment to the Constitution of the United States of America, abolishing slavery.
+Hot on the heels of her successful feature film Selma (2014), director Ava DuVernay follows up with another race relations piece: an informative documentary entitled 13th, named after the Thirteenth Amendment to the Constitution of the United States of America, which abolished slavery.

-The documentary, however, brings to the surface, loopholes in the constitution, and how progress has been too slow for black people following the Civil war and into modern times.
+The documentary, however, exposes loopholes in the Constitution and shows how progress has been too slow for black people since the Civil War and into modern times.

-The documentary examines the United States prison system and gets off to a compelling start as we hear an audio clip of former President Barack Obama informing us that the United States has five percent of the world population.
+The documentary examines the United States prison system.
+It starts with an audio clip of former President Obama informing us that the United States has five percent of the world’s population.
 Twenty-five percent of the world’s prisoners are in the US, a direct message to those convinced that the US is the greatest country in the world.

-This powerful message sets 13th off right as we journey into why the statistic exists.
+This powerful message sets 13th off right as we explore why the statistic exists.

-I thoroughly enjoyed the high production values the documentary offers, including modern graphics as the numbers of the incarcerated blacks, came on screen in an edgy way.
+I thoroughly enjoyed the high production values of the documentary, including the modern graphics that edgily displayed the number of incarcerated blacks on screen.

 13th does not feel dated or monotone as some documentaries do.
-Rather, it feels creative and nuanced with interviews and news clips of events such as the Civil Rights movement and Depression-era footage.
-Modern-day footage is included so over a hundred years of history is represented.
+Instead, it feels creative and nuanced with interviews and news clips of events such as the Civil Rights movement and Depression-era footage.
+Modern-day footage is included, representing over a hundred years of history.

-A great aspect of 13th is the chronological path through history, beginning with the Civil War and ending in 2017 when the unpopular Donald Trump was elected President of the United States.
+A significant aspect of the 13th is its chronological progression through history, beginning with the Civil War and ending in 2017 when the unpopular Donald Trump was elected President of the United States.

-DuVernay’s major point is that many political figures use “scare tactics” to influence voters to vote a certain way and fall for it time and time again.
+DuVernay’s central point is that many political figures use “scare tactics” to influence voters to vote a certain way and repeatedly fall for this strategy.

-She goes through history and dissects several presidents’ terms and individual campaign messages.
-Nixon, Reagan, Clinton, Bush Sr., and Obama are heavily featured.
+She analyzes the history and dissects several presidents’ terms and individual campaign messages, heavily featuring Nixon, Reagan, Clinton, Bush Sr., and Obama.

 I love this aspect since it was a fresh history lesson for me on how the times have changed but have stayed the same.

-13th avoids being too preachy, and, to its credit, presents “both sides of the aisle”.
-Some feel that political figure’s tough take on crime is not meant to repress minorities.
-A few of these folks are interviewed and given time to explain their viewpoints, but the film is largely left-leaning in tone and views.
+13th avoids being too preachy and presents “both sides of the aisle.”
+Some feel that political figure’s harsh take on crime is not meant to repress minorities.
+A few of these folks are interviewed and given time to explain their viewpoints, but the film is mainly left-leaning in tone and views.

 The negative portrayals of Trump, Nixon, and Reagan are proof of this.